What are the minimum system requirements?

 How big is the scene file for the OpenGL test?

-If you open the scene in CINEMA 4D (MAXON's flagship animation software), the reported polygon count is roughly 225,000 polygons.
+If you open the scene in Cinema 4D (MAXON's flagship animation software), the reported polygon count is roughly 280,000 polygons.
 This doesn't fully reflect the polygon count processed by the graphics card, which is between 500,000 and 1 million polygons.
 The difference results from several factors.
 Graphics cards are incapable of drawing quadrangles, so these must be converted to triangles.
 This roughly doubles the polygon count.
 Furthermore, multiple materials (one on each side of the triangle) or transparencies require the scene to be drawn twice.
 Other factors, including using multiple materials and transparencies in combination require a triangle to be drawn multiple times.
-Depending on the camera angle, the graphics card may be displaying several times the polygons reflected from the basic scene information.
+Depending on the camera angle, the graphics card may be displaying several times the number of polygons reflected by the basic scene information.

 How big is the influence of the surrounding system when measuring graphics card performance?